Koh Larn: Best Beaches & Top Activities at Coral Island Pattaya

 (Inspect jet skis and motorboats before hiring them.
 When you return from your ride, you could be told that you damaged them and need to pay for their repair).

 Koh Larn is heaven for seafood lovers.
 You’ll find many restaurants serving ‘catch of the day’ along most beaches.
 The seafood here is super fresh and absolutely delicious, but slightly expensive compared to the rest of Thailand.
 If you are on a budget, the restaurants near the pier are more reasonably priced.

 Though most people explore Koh Larn over a day trip, it’s best to spend one or two nights on the island.
 This way you’ll have time to explore more than just the main beaches.
 You can also enjoy the quieter and cooler mornings and evenings.
 (Coral Island Pattaya gets very busy from 10:00 am to 5:00 pm – that’s when most tours operate).

-If you decide to stay, it’s a good idea to book accommodation in advance.
-Here are some popular hotels.
+If you decide to stay, it’s a good idea to book accommodation in advance as the island can get very busy and accommodation is limited.
+Rooms Island is an excellent option to book an apartment in Koh Larn.
+Alternatively, here are some popular hotels:

 Coral Island is the best destination near Pattaya to get a flavour of Thailand’s pristine beaches.
 It’s an excellent place to come to relax and take a break from the hustle and bustle of Pattaya city.

 If you are in Bangkok and only have a day to spare for Koh Larn, this day trip to Coral Island is worth considering.